 What is Content Marketing Maturity Score?

-A content marketing scorecard evaluates your content programme across strategy documentation, production consistency, distribution channels, and measurement sophistication.
+A content marketing scorecard evaluates your content program across strategy documentation, production consistency, distribution channels, and measurement sophistication.

 The Formula